juliapampus/DataspaceConnector/docs/pages/documentation/architecture.md

 Referring to the IDS Reference Architecture of a Connector, it can be stated that the Dataspace Connector is not a classic Execution Core.
 It can be extended by the ConfigManager, but can also be used without it.
-That is important for many smaller use cases and also the reason why it is e.g. not divided into control and data plane.
-On top of that, it does not contain a message bus/router It can be used also without the configuration manager!
+That is important for many smaller use cases and also the reason why the Connector is e.g. not divided into control and data plane.
+On top of that, it does not contain a message bus/router.

 **Why is Camel separate?**